Search and Destroy (The Stooges song): Influence

 Janovitz also notes that the song has become a popular live punk performance piece for bands such as Red Hot Chili Peppers, Sid Vicious, the Dictators, and KMFDM.

 Covers

+Australian punk band Radio Birdman performed a high energy cover version during a set at the Marryatville Hotel recorded for TV by the Australian Broadcasting Corporation (ABC) in 1977.

-Finnish band Smack played the song in their gig at Husulan Kasino 26th of September 1986 and it has been recorded on their live album Live Desire.
+Finnish band Smack played the song in their gig at Husulan Kasino 26 September 1986 and it has been recorded on their live album Live Desire.

 Former Chemlab vocalist Jared Louche covered the song with The Aliens for his 1999 solo debut Covergirl.

 Emanuel covered the song for the Tony Hawk's American Wasteland original soundtrack in 2005.

 Skunk Anansie covered the song for the Sucker Punch soundtrack.

 Industrial metal band Ministry, joined by guitarist Billy Morrison and bassist David Ellefson, covered the track on their 2021 album Moral Hygiene.

 Indie rock band Florence and the Machine covered the song on the deluxe edition of their 2022 album Dance Fever.